GenesysCloudBlueprints/cx-as-code-cicd-gitactions-blueprint/blueprint/index.md

 image: images/blueprint/images/GitHubCICDPipeline.png
 category: 5
 summary: |
   This Genesys Cloud Developer Blueprint explains how to use GitHub Actions to build a CI/CD pipeline to deploy Genesys Cloud objects across multiple Genesys Cloud organizations.
 ---

 **WARNING:  THIS BLUEPRINT IS STILL IN DEVELOPMENT.
 WHILE THE CODE EXAMPLES IN THIS BLUEPRINT ARE ACCURATE, THE TEXT IS STILL UNDER TECHNICAL AND CONTENT REVIEW**
 This Genesys Cloud Developer Blueprint explains how to use GitHub Actions to build a CI/CD pipeline to deploy Genesys Cloud objects across multiple Genesys Cloud organizations.

 This blueprint also demonstrates how to:
-* Setup a GitHub Action CI/CD pipeline to execute a CX as Code deployment
+* Set up a GitHub Action CI/CD pipeline to execute a CX-as-Code deployment
 * Install Archy in a GitHub Action virtual machine
-* Configure Terraform Cloud to managing the backing state for the CX as Code deployment along with the lock management for the Terraform Deployment
+* Configure Terraform Cloud to manage the backing state for the CX-as-Code deployment along with the lock management for the Terraform deployment
-* Demonstrate how to invoke a CX as Code within a CI/CD pipeline to deploy all the required Genesys Cloud objects
+* Demonstrate how to invoke a CX-as-Code deployment within a CI/CD pipeline to deploy all the required Genesys Cloud objects
-* Demonstrate how to deploy a single flow across multiple environments, leveraging platform tests to determine whether a build gets deployed to production
+* Demonstrate how to deploy a single Architect flow across multiple environments and leverage platform tests to determine whether a build gets deployed to production

 ## Scenario

-An organization is interested in deploying a Genesys Cloud Architect flow and its dependent objects (e.g. queues, data actions, etc.) immutably across all of their Genesys Cloud organizations with no Genesys Cloud administrator having to manually setup and configure these objects in each of their Genesys Cloud environments.
-Their goal is to:
+An organization is interested in deploying a Genesys Cloud Architect flow and its dependent objects (queues, data actions, and so on) immutably across all of their Genesys Cloud organizations with no Genesys Cloud administrator having to manually set up and configure these objects in each of their Genesys Cloud environments.
+Their goals are to:

-1. **Implement an immutable architect**.
-The team is extremely worried about configuration drift within their environment and want to ensure that all changes to their configuration are captured in source control and they changes are promoted consistently across all of their Genesys Cloud environments.
+1. **Implement an immutable architect** - The team is extremely worried about configuration drift within their environment and want to ensure that all changes to their configuration are captured in source control and the changes are promoted consistently across all of their Genesys Cloud environments.
-2. **Continuously integrate and deploy changes to their development and test environment**.
-As soon as a change is made to a Genesys Cloud configuration or flow and it committed to source control, the organization wants to deploy the changes as quickly as possible so that users can provide immediate feedback in the lower environments.
+2. **Continuously integrate and deploy changes to their development and test environment** - As soon as a change is made to a Genesys Cloud configuration or Architect flow and it is committed to source control, the organization wants to deploy the changes as quickly as possible so that users can provide immediate feedback in the lower environments.
-3. **Automate their test execution and deployments of flows**.
-All deploys in the non-production environments should occur without human intervention.
-Let the robots do the work.
-They do it consistently and repeatably.
+3. **Automate their test execution and deployments of flows** - All deployments in the non-production environments should occur without human intervention.
+Let the robots do the work; they do it consistently and repeatably.

 ## Solution

-Developers will use Archy and CX as Code manage their Architect flow and dependent objects as plain text files that can be checked into source control.
-The developers will use GitHub Actions to define and execute a CI/CD pipeline that will first deploy the flow and the dependent objects to Genesys Cloud development environment.
-Once the code is deployed to development, a platform test will be executed to ensure the deployed flow is functioning properly.
-If the platform tests pass, the code then deploys the same flow and configuration to a test environment
+Developers use Archy and CX as Code to manage their Architect flow and dependent objects as plain text files that can be checked into source control.
+The developers use GitHub Actions to define and execute a CI/CD pipeline that first deploys the Architect flow and the dependent objects to the Genesys Cloud development environment.
+Then a platform test is executed to ensure that the deployed flow is functioning properly.
+If the platform test passes, the code then deploys the same Architect flow and configuration to a test environment.

+![Build a CI/CD pipeline using GitHub Actions, Terraform Cloud, CX as Code, and Archy](images/GitHubCICDPipeline.png "Build a CI/CD pipeline using GitHub Actions, Terraform, CX as Code, and Archy")

-The following illustration highlights these steps in the workflow:
+This illustration highlights these workflow steps:

 1. **A developer checks their Architect flow and CX as Code files into the GitHub repository**.
-On check-in, a GitHub action will be executed and begins the deployment of the Architect flow and its dependent objects to a development Genesys Cloud environment.
+Upon checkin, a GitHub action is executed and begins the deployment of the Architect flow and its dependent objects to a development Genesys Cloud environment.

-2. **GitHub spins up a virtual environment an executes the CI/CD pipeline**.
-It installs Terraform and executes the CX as Code environment.
-It then installs Archy and imports the flow to the target Genesys Cloud environment.
-It then runs a small python script to hook the Archy flow to its trigger.
+2. **A GitHub Action spins up a virtual environment an executes the CI/CD pipeline**.
+It installs Terraform and executes the CX-as-Code environment.
+The GitHub Action then installs Archy and imports the Architect flow to the target Genesys Cloud environment.
+Finally, the GitHub Action runs a small Python script to connect the Archy flow to its trigger.

-3. **Once the deployment to the development environment is complete, GitHub will spin up another environment and then run a python-based platform test that checks to make sure the flow and its dependent objects are properly functioning**.
-If the platform tests pass, the GitHub Action will then start a deploy to a Genesys Cloud test environment.
+3. **Once the deployment to the development environment is complete, GitHub spins up another environment and runs a Python-based platform test that checks to make sure the flow and its dependent objects are properly functioning**.
+If the platform tests pass, the GitHub Action then starts a deploy to a Genesys Cloud test environment.
 If the platform tests fail, no further deployments will occur.

-4. **If the platform tests pass, GitHub will spin up another virtual environment and perform the same steps as defined in step #2, except that the deployment will occur against a test Genesys Cloud environment**.
-All the core Genesys Cloud configuration is applied.
+4. **If the platform tests pass, a GitHub Action spins up another virtual environment and repeats step #2 in a test Genesys Cloud environment**.
+The deployment completes the entire Genesys Cloud core configuration.

-![Build a CI/CD pipeline using GitHub Actions, Terraform Cloud, CX as Code, and Archy](images/GitHubCICDPipeline.png "Build a CI/CD pipeline using GitHub Actions, Terraform, CX as Code, and Archy")
+QUESTION: Better way to say that?

 ## Contents